-- 2.1 Our appointed person (First aid co-ordinator) undertakes and records an annual review.
-A first aid needs assessment is carried out to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location and the needs of individuals. - 2.2 Our first aid needs assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
+- 2.1 Our appointed person (First Aid Coordinator) undertakes and records an annual review.
+A first aid needs assessment is carried out to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location and the needs of individuals. - 2.2 Our risk assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
 It also includes careful planning for any trips and visits, including residential and higher risk trips which always include a suitably trained first aider, in keeping with our Educational Visits policy.

 - 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals/treatment, and outlines the requirements for documenting necessary treatment once applied.
 The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at other times when the school facilities are used. - 2.5 We keep a written record of all accidents or injuries and first aid treatment.
-We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment. - 2.6 The First Aiders' procedure for dealing with sick or injured pupils is as follows: - a) Ascertain by inspection and discussion with child or staff member the nature of the child's injury or illness. - b) Comfort or advice as necessary.
-This may be sufficient and child can return to class or break.
-Inform staff member of nature of any concerns if appropriate. - c) Treat injury or illness if required.
-Clean wound with antiseptic wipe or running water and cover with a plaster if still bleeding and no allergy exists. - d) Record action taken on accident report form. - e) If child is then well enough he/she will return to class. - f) If problem persists or there are doubts as to the seriousness of any injury then parent(s) will be telephoned and asked what they would like to do.
-If he/she wishes to collect their child appropriate arrangements are made. - g) If a severe illness or injury is suspected then the most appropriate member of staff will take the pupil to hospital or the emergency services will be called and administrative staff will contact the parents to inform them.
-No pupil will travel in an ambulance unaccompanied. - h) If any issue arises during treatment or discussion with the pupil that the First Aid Officer feels should be taken further, she/he will telephone or speak to the parents and/or the Designated Safeguarding Officer or most appropriate member of staff.
+We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment. - 2.6 We must notify our local child protection agency of any serious accident or injury to, or the death of, any child in our care.
+We always act on their advice, if given to us. - Camden Duty and Assessment Team (North) 0207 974 6600 - Camden Duty and Assessment Team (South) 0207 974 4094